sh1d0wg1m3r/unstable-batch-deobfusticator/README.md

 ## Introduction

-**Testing Batch Deobfusticator** is my custom Python tool designed to deobfuscate batch scripts that have been obfuscated using string substitution and escape character techniques.
+**Unstable Batch Deobfusticator** is my custom Python tool designed to deobfuscate batch scripts that have been obfuscated using string substitution and escape character techniques.
 This project is directly inspired by [DissectMalware's batch_deobfuscator](https://github.com/DissectMalware/batch_deobfuscator).

 While refining and enhancing the original script, I incorporated several optimizations to improve its efficiency and usability.
 Enjoy using this tool!
 Although the original version by DissectMalware is a bit more rudimentary, I highly respect their contribution to the open-source community and have given them a star for their excellent work.